FREE CONSULTATION (314) 361-4242

 At our St. Louis law firm, we know how frustrating it can be to suffer severe injuries in a car or truck accident and then feel as if you have no means of recovery.
 We can fight to protect your rights and obtain compensation for you.
 Whether you need help with medical bills, lost wages, or pain and suffering, we will be by your side every step of the way.

-It is stressful to be involved in any type of car accident.
-If you are ever the victim of a hit and run accident, taking specific actions immediately after, if possible, can be very helpful to your case.
+It is stressful to be involved in any car accident.
+If you are ever the victim of a hit-and-run accident, taking specific actions immediately after, if possible, can be very helpful to your case.

-First, try to record as much information as you possibly can about the vehicle that caused the accident.
+First, record as much information as possible about the vehicle that caused the accident.
 Write down as many details as you can remember, such as the color, make, and model.
 Did you see the license plate number?
 Give as much information as you can in the police report.

-If you didn’t see the other vehicle, at least make a note of the time and location and anything else you think may be essential to remember.
+If you didn’t see the other vehicle, note the time, location, and anything else you think may be essential to remember.
 Check to see if there were any witnesses to the accident.
 Get their names and numbers.

 Handling Issues With Your Insurance Company